ZippyBagi/Sky.ai/README.md

 FOR ARCH LINUX ONLY!!!

+#I Setting up the venv

+1. create a new python virtual environment with python venv -m venv

+2. source into the venv with: source venv/bin/activate

+3. Install the contets of the requirements.txt with pip install

+#II Getting the rest working

 1. Download the latest version of python

 2. Download Ollama (sudo pacman -Syu ollama - for CPU) (sudo pacman -Syu ollama-cuda - for NVIDIA GPU) (sudo pacman -Syu ollama-rocm - for AMD GPU)